Iron Monger: Other versions

+Ultimate Marvel

 The original Ultimate Marvel version of Obadiah Stane is shown as the young son of Loni Stane and Zebediah Stane.
 During a visit in jail, his mother divorces his father while he gets the other half.
 The story then fast forwards to Obadiah being enrolled in a special school at his mother's personal request.
 Shortly after their arrival, Obadiah murders a pair of students (Link and Dodge) and made it look like an accident which hardens Tony Stark's resolve to punish Obadiah.
 Later, Obadiah visits Howard Stark in jail and has the guards attempt to murder him but they failed.
 Obadiah reveals that he's working with Dolores and Dolores convinced Obadiah to try and murder Howard.
 Obadiah drugs a prison guard with a "hypnotizing" bio-drug, and the guard tries to kill Howard.
 He fails, but Howard gets shot in the process and is in the ICU and Tony sends War Machine to protect his father in the hospital.
 Iron Man goes to Obadiah's house and confronts him on setting up Howard and sending him to prison for Zebediah's murder.
 Obadiah says it was all Dolores' idea, and sets up a meeting with Dolores and Tony.
 Obadiah also figures out that the armor is not a robot, a fact he shares with Dolores before he meets with Tony.

 Dolores and Tony make a deal.
 Dolores will give Tony the information about the terrorists with nukes who plan to bomb the city, and Tony will give Dolores one of his "robots".
 Tony, knowing that Dolores knows he wears the armor personally decides to trick him and actually bring an Iron Man suit that is remote controlled.
 Dolores and Tony meet on a plane together, holding each other hostage while their friends confirm each other's end of the bargain.
 Dolores is skeptical because the robot is not walking smoothly and is clumsy, and Tony is skeptical because the feds found a nuke but no terrorists with it, and the deal for terrorists.
 Dolores' men plan to kill the Federal agents who delivered them the robot, but Rhodes shows up to save them.